Resident Policies and Regulations

 Fire regulations always require that entries and stairways be kept clear.
 Do not use these areas for storage.
 Keep bikes, strollers, etc., out of these areas.

-If you wish to cook outdoors, please do so only in the specified areas of your community.
-Please contact the office prior to using a grill other than those provided by the community.
+If you wish to cook outdoors, please do so only in the specified areas of your Community.
+Don’t hesitate to contact the business office before using a grill other than those provided by the Community.

-Do not hang or shake articles from the windows, doors, porches or balconies and do not place anything on exterior window sills.
+Do not hang or shake articles from the windows, doors, porches, or balconies; do not place anything on exterior window sills.

 Exterior Doors

-You may not paint or alter your exterior door in any way without prior approval of management.
+You may not paint or alter your exterior door in any way without prior approval from management.
+The residents are responsible for keeping exterior doors clean at all times.

-You may not hang any item on the outside of your exterior door without prior approval of management.
+You may not hang any item outside your exterior door without prior approval from management.

 Satellite Dishes